 Since the end of the Second World War, and the defeat of the Nazi Third Reich, few political phenomena have commanded so much attention in western democracies as farright politics.
 This has been particularly the case since the 1980s, when the so-called 'third wave' of radical right parties hit the shores of (Western) Europe.
 Though far right politics differ in many ways between countries, in and outside of Europe, there are few western countries where the far right is not regularly debated.
-This is even more the case since the start of the "fourth wave" of the "fourth wave" of the far right, which started roughly at the turn of the century, and has taken the far right to new countries and positions.
-As this course starts, three of the five largest democracies have a far-right leader (Brazil, India, and the US), which means that, globally, almost 2 billion people.
+This is even more the case since the start of the "fourth wave" of the far right, which started roughly at the turn of the century, and has taken the far right to new countries and positions.

 In this course the focus is on the fourth wave, i.e. the contemporary far right of the early 21st century.
-While the geographical scope is global, particularly in terms of theoretical issues, much of the examples will be from (Western) Europe, which remains the stronghold of far-right party politics.
+While the geographical scope is global, particularly in terms of theoretical issues, much of the literature will draw upon examples from (Western) Europe, which remains the stronghold of far-right party politics.
 We will discuss the history, ideology, organization, people, activities, causes, consequences of the far right as well as the responses to it.
 Moreover, we will pay specific attention to the gender aspects of the far right, which are essential yet often overlooked.

-We will devote the last part of the course to the far right in the US, which has long been ignored by academia and media alike but has taken the spotlight in recent years because of the rise of Donald Trump.
+The last part of the course will be devoted to the far right in the US, which has long been ignored by academia and media alike, but has taken the spotlight in recent years with the rise of Donald Trump.
 We look at the recent history of far-right politics in the US (e.g. militias), current far-right subcultures (e.g. the "alt-right") and assess the role and legacy of Trump in terms of US far-right politics.